HypoMarkup/PeerPapers/docs/websockets.md

 - messageType: String indicating which message type you want to handle
 - handler: function which takes a `ServerMessage` object as a parameter and returns `true` or `false` depending on whether or not the message was handled

+The handler is run whenever the message arrives, not on rerender.
+The hook doesn't necessarily lead to a rerender but will if the handler modifies state.

 #### Example component

 ```tsx